newjersey/innovation.nj.gov/content/_playbooks/kick-off.md

 Objective setting is the most important, and often hardest, part of the conversation.
 To help make things easier, we break objectives down into two separate categories: Impact and Marketing.

 An **impact objective** speaks to what the specific outcome that the initiative or program is working to achieve.
 For an existing program or initiative, this is often something like increasing uptake of the program or service.
-It can focus on changing behaviors (i.e., decreasing smoking) or driving improved outcomes (such as securing a higher-paying job).
+It can focus on changing behaviors (e.g., decreasing smoking) or driving improved outcomes (e.g., securing a higher-paying job).

 For a new program or initiative, it’s often generating first-time use or enrollment.